-Owner/ Applicant: Matt Day (Jon P. Sparano, Architect)
+Matt Day (Jon P. Sparano, Architect)

-Location: 341 Ontario Avenue
+341 Ontario Avenue

-Zoning: Historic Residential-1 (HR-1) District
+Historic Residential-1 (HR-1) District

-Adjacent Land Uses: Residential
+Residential

-Reason for Review: Construction of an addition to an existing historic singlefamily home in excess of 200 square feet of Building or greater.

-Footprint that will be located upon an existing slope of 30%
+Construction of an addition to an existing historic single- family home in excess of 200 square feet of Building Footprint that will be located upon an existing slope of 30% or greater.

 This application is a request for a Steep Slope Conditional Use Permit (CUP) for construction of an addition to a historic single-family home, when the Building Footprint of the addition is in excess of 200 square feet and the Building Footprint of the addition is located upon an existing Slope of 30% or greater.
 The site has been designated as Significant on the Historic Sites Inventory (HSI) and currently has a historic house on the downhill side of the lot.
 The applicant is proposing to build an addition on the east side (uphill) of the historic house creating a total house size of 3,928 square feet.
-The existing footprint of the historic house and its non-historic additions is 483 square feet; the proposed footprint of the house following construction of the addition will be 1,519 square feet.
+The existing footprint of the house following construction of the addition will be 1,519 square feet.
 The construction is proposed on a slope greater than 30%, and in some areas, the slope is approximately 93%.
 A 100% slope would is a 45 degree angle.